-During the year ended March 31, 2022, an amount of \$117,893 in CEWS (2021 - \$112,639) was recorded as other income in the consolidated statement of loss and comprehensive loss, respectively.
+During the year ended March 31, 2022, an amount of \$117,893 in CEWS was recorded as other income in the consolidated statement of loss and comprehensive loss, respectively.
 There are no unfulfilled conditions and outstanding contingencies regarding the CEWS.
+During the year ended March 31, 2023 the Company did not receive or record CEWS.